 These insects are considered a low threat for the spread of illness and they are not known to transmit human pathogens.
 They can, however, be a threat to foods in your pantry and food should be thrown out if you find psocids in it.
 Psocids prefer to infest foods that are decaying and past their due dates.

 How do you know if you have psocids?

 If you're wondering whether or not you have psocids in your home, you're going to have to look for them in the places they are most likely to be.
 Search areas of your home that are moist or high in humidity.
 Moisture promotes mold and fungi, the primary food source for psocids.
 They are also drawn to warmth.
-An attic space that has rainwater getting in is the perfect environment for psocids, especially if there are boxes, books, or papers stored up there.
-They're also common pests in basements, cellars and humid storage rooms.
+Attic space with rainwater getting in is the perfect environment for psocids, especially boxes, books, or papers.
+They're also common pests in basements, cellars, and humid storage rooms.

 What do psocids do?

 When these insects get into your Lexington home, you can expect them to feed on the starches in wallpaper paste, books, paper goods, furniture, fabrics, paintings, and more.
 They can also infest pantry products, as mentioned above.
 These tiny insects can be destructive to your belongings if given enough time to feed.
 And it is very unpleasant when you find that they're in your foods after you've eaten.